pucelle/vscode-css-navigation/README.md

 | `enableFindAllReferences`         | Whether to enable finding references service.
 Default value is `true`.
 | `enableHover`                     | Whether to enable id and class name hover service.
 Default value is `true`.
 | `enableCSSVariableColorPreview`   | Whether to enable css variable color preview, if enabled, will show a color preview box besides color type css variables.
 Default value is `true`.
-| `enableClassNameDiagnostic`       | Whether to enable class name diagnostic - if can't find definition for a class name, will show a warn message.
+| `enableClassNameDefinitionDiagnostic`       | Whether to enable class name definition diagnostic - if can't find definition for a class name in a HTML file, will show a warn message.
 Default value is `false`.
+| `enableClassNameReferenceDiagnostic` | Whether to enable class name reference diagnostic - if can't find any reference for a class name in a CSS file, will show a warn message.
+Default value is `false`.
 | `disableOwnCSSVariableCompletion` | Whether to disable css variable completion within a single css document, to make it not repeat with vscode itself generated completions.
-Note set it to `true` will also disable css variable completion within functions like `color-mix()`, and css variable value preview in completion list. default value is `false`.
+Note set it to `true` will also disable css variable completion within functions like `color-mix()`, and css variable value preview in completion list.
+Default value is `false`.

 ## Why started this project